-- 62. With regard to the Authority's annual plan for expenditure of any surplus funds and any parts of such plan which are objected to by a standing committee of the Legislature designated to review such plan, the Joint Committee on Finance may: (a) concur in the standing committee's objections; (b) modify the plan's objected-to parts; or (c) approve the plan's objected-to parts notwithstanding the standing committee's objections [ss.
-234.165(2)(b)5. and 6.]. - 63.
-Approve a written request to issue not more than \$150,000,000 in additional bonds and notes if the Authority, after the last day of the third fiscal year that begins after April 20, 2012, determines that a continuation of the economic development program will promote significant economic development in the state [s.
-234.65(1)(c)2.]. - 64.
+- 71. With regard to the Authority's annual plan for expenditure of any surplus funds and any parts of such plan which are objected to by a standing committee of the Legislature designated to review such plan, the Joint Committee on Finance may: (a) concur in the standing committee's objections; (b) modify the plan's objected-to parts; or (c) approve the plan's objected-to parts notwithstanding the standing committee's objections [ss.
+234.165(2)(b)5. and 6.]. - 72.
+Approve, under a 14-day passive review process, a written request to issue additional bonds and notes if the Authority, before July 1, 2018 and before every fourth July 1 thereafter, determines that a continuation of the economic development program will promote significant economic development in the state [s.
+234.65(1)(c)2.]. - 73.
 Approve the Authority's proposed use of emergency eligibility criteria for the guarantee of loans to farmers under the CROP program [s.
-234.90(3j)(b)]. - 65.
+234.90(3j)(b)]. - 74.
 Approve any increase or decrease in the total amounts of loans under any loan guarantee program to be guaranteed by the Authority under the Wisconsin Development Reserve Fund [s.
+234.93(3)(b)].

-234.93(3)(b)]. - 66.
-Approve, upon request of the Authority, any increase or decrease in the total amount of loans for employee training or retraining program guaranteed by the Job Training Reserve Fund [s.
-234.932(4)]. - 67.
+- 75. Approve, upon request of the Authority, any increase or decrease in the total amount of loans for employee training or retraining program guaranteed by the Job Training Reserve Fund [s.
+234.932(4)]. - 76.
 Approve any request to increase or decrease the total outstanding guaranteed principal amount or loan under the drinking water loan guarantee program [s.
 234.933(4)].